atomicarchitects/FusionFail/README.md

 Here's a brief summary of the under the hood story:

 - [XLA](https://github.com/openxla/xla) is unable to pattern match or generate a small subset of fused kernels for the compuatation (See [arxiv:2301.13062](https://arxiv.org/abs/2301.13062) to understand how XLA works).
-Instead its left with around ~300 kernels that it needs to execute at runtime (small chunks below `Thunk:#hlo_op` in the `TSL` row)
+Instead its left with around ~300 kernels (half of which are cuBLAS/CUTLASS calls) that it needs to execute at runtime (small chunks below `Thunk:#hlo_op` in the `TSL` row)

 - This makes the compiler fall back to [CUDAGraphs](https://developer.nvidia.com/blog/cuda-graphs/) which batches the execution of these kernels.
 However, the execution graph needs to be updated with new inputs at runtime (~30% runtime overhead before `Graph 7` is launched on the GPU).
 This overhead (notice the `CUDA API` row) increases with the size of the computation graph.